chiayolin/chiayolin.github.io/_posts/20190701-taiwan-spirit.md

 ### Background

 Many historians have failed to recognize the fact that Taiwan and China are essentially different.
-However, these misconceptions must be addressed before any further conversations.
+However, this misconception must be addressed before any further conversations.
 Common misconceptions include the false beliefs that Formosa (= Taiwan) is a part of China and that Formosans are Chinese (Lin et al).
 The modern term “Chinese” refers to a collection of ethnicities